 Recovery requires a considerable amount of time spent in classes, counseling, and other therapies.
 To change behavior, attitudes must be altered, underlying causes identified and confronted, and new ways of thinking and reacting developed.

-We Have the Right Solution for You at Design for Change Recovery
+Find the Solution for Stress and Substance Use at Design for Change Recovery

 Whether inpatient or outpatient treatment, our program is based on giving clients time to address all aspects of their substance use behavior.
 With our professional, evidence-based treatment program, we ensure that all mental, emotional, physical, and spiritual factors are healed for lasting recovery.